PTC

 Technological Advantage

-Proprietary parametric modeling and AI-driven simulation tools reduce design iterations by 60%, protected by 100+ patents in CAD and PLM.
+Proprietary parametric modeling and simulation tools protected by patents in CAD and PLM.

 Differentiation